 Our client was a small family owned custom kitchen manufacturing company.
 The company is a 100% Canadian owned and operated company with over 20 years of success serving the retail and wholesale kitchen markets.

-Schroeder & Schroeder was commissioned to determine the operations optimization potential by:
+Schroeder & Schroeder was commissioned to determine the operations optimization potential, discover here:

 - Pinpointing opportunities for profitability improvement

 - Offering an external opinion on the organization’s efficiency and agility